Aliases for CD36 Gene

 GeneCards Summary for CD36 Gene

-CD36 (CD36 Molecule (Thrombospondin Receptor)) is a Protein Coding gene.
-Diseases associated with CD36 include malaria and platelet glycoprotein iv deficiency.
-Among its related pathways are Immune System and Developmental Biology.
-GO annotations related to this gene include lipid binding and low-density lipoprotein particle binding.
-An important paralog of this gene is SCARB1.
+CD36 (CD36 Molecule) is a Protein Coding gene.
+Diseases associated with CD36 include Platelet Glycoprotein Iv Deficiency and Coronary Heart Disease 7.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include lipid binding and low-density lipoprotein particle binding.
+An important paralog of this gene is SCARB2.